hhuumm/jeopardy/readMe.md

     Implementing the Daily Double::
-        -generate a random number between 0-30 and if the clue id matches that it's the daily double
+        -generate a random number between 0-30 and if the clue id matches that it's the daily double -daily double takes in a value, this value has to be minimum of 5 and max of 1000 if the contestant loses this question their score is reduced by that value,stopping at 0
-        -daily double takes in a value, this value has to be minimum of 5 and max of 1000 if the contestant loses this question their score is reduced by that value,stopping at 0 else the contestant gets that money
+            else the contestant gets that money
-                -if the contestant has less than 1000 dollars than they can wager up to 1000 dollars, if they have more they can cap at whatever they have
+                -if the contestant has less than 1000 dollars than they can wager up to 1000 dollars, if they have more they can cap at whatever they have and min of 5$